grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring-autoscaling.md

 There are two options to disable autoscaling in a Mimir cluster:

-1. Set minimum replicas = maximum replicas
+1. Set minimum replicas = maximum replicas.
-2. Decommission HPA
+2. Decommission HPA.

 ### Set minimum replicas = maximum replicas